Severson-Group/AMDS/Mainboard/docs/README.md

 ## Application / Purpose

-The motherboard is specifically designed to interface directly to the isoSPI connector of [AMDC REVD](https://github.com/Severson-Group/AMDC-Hardware).
+The mainboard is specifically designed to interface directly to the isoSPI connector of [AMDC REVD](https://github.com/Severson-Group/AMDC-Hardware).

 ## Features